About Us

 We acknowledge that Columbia Play Project is located on the historic and traditional lands of the First Peoples.
 Children played and explored along the banks of the mighty Columbia River then as they do today.

-We acknowledge that many people have come before us, whether Sacagawea and her child, John Baptiste Charbonneau, or York, the first African American to cross North America on foot, or the many other explorers and pioneers.
-As a community of immigrants, we recognize and honor those who have made this their home...
+We acknowledge that many people have come before us, whether Sacagawea and her child, John Baptiste Charbonneau, or York, the first Black man to cross North America on foot, or the many other explorers and pioneers.
+As a community of immigrants, we recognize and honor those who have made this their home – people from every corner of the globe who bring a variety of rich experiences and world views.
+We are committed to celebrating what makes us all far more similar than different.
+Not least of which, the universally important part that play makes in our collective human experience.